salomvary/button-for-toggl/README.md

 If you want to inspect the distribution version, run `npm run build`.
 A zipped distribution can then be found in `dist/`.

-## Changelog

-List of all the changes and added features can be found at https://github.com/salomvary/button-for-toggl/releases.

 ## Using the Button

 1. Log in to your [Toggl] account from the extension popup.
 2. Navigate to your [service](#compatible-services) and start your Toggl timer there.

-_See this article for reference where the start timer link is located in all the tools: [Where can I find the Button?]_

 Or start entry from the extension icon menu.